nitishb-dev/Cricket-Management/README.md

 A full-stack dynamic Cricket Web Application that manages cricket matches, dynamic teams, player statistics, and match history.
 Built with React, Node.js, Express, and MySQL.

+This web application was built using a prompt-engineering-first approach:

+- 💡 Idea + Prompts refined using **ChatGPT**
+- 🔧 Initial code generation through **bolt.new**
+- 🧠 Final development and completion using **Cursor AI** (AI code editor)

+The project combines human creativity with AI-augmented development.
+All logic, decisions, and final code were reviewed and customized as needed.

 ## ✨ Features

 - **Player & Team Management**: Add global players and create dynamic teams